Anders Kulläng

-Anders Göran Kulläng (23 September 1943 – 28 February 2012) was a rally and rallycross driver.
+Anders Göran Kulläng (23 September 1943 – 28 February 2012) was a Swedish rally and rallycross driver.
 His biggest success was to win the 1980 Swedish Rally.

 Career

 Kulläng began his rallying career in 1962.
 He competed in the first ever World Rally Championship round, the 1973 Monte Carlo Rally, in an Opel Ascona.
 He continued to compete on WRC rounds for Opel until 1981, including winning the 1980 Swedish Rally.
 During 1981, he became an official driver for Mitsubishi Ralliart.

 Kulläng later ran his own rally school in Sweden.
 His pupils included Colin McRae and Sébastien Loeb.